argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 ### GPU Hours (Swing Cluster)

-Unlike other LCRC clusters, Swing charges time based on GPU hours instead of CPU core hours.
+Unlike other LCRC clusters, Swing charges time based on GPU hours instead of CPU node-hours.
 You need to factor this in when applying for time on Swing.

 On Swing, the compute nodes charge as follows for each job: